AirGrid/awesome-adtech/README.md

 ## Communities

-*Geek out and learn something new, with open discussions between those deep in the ad-tech industry!*
+*Geek out and learn something new, with open discussions between those deeply into ad-tech!*

 #### Reddit